ezekg/flint/README.md

 }

-// places gutters on inside by reducing column width by [gutter*2]
+// places gutters on inside by reducing column width by [gutter*2] .gutter-inside {
-// useful for nesting children inside of parents that have normal gutters on fixed grid layouts .gutter-inside {
 	@include _(desktop, 4, $gutter: inside);
 }